Edge expansion of a graph: SDP-based computational strategies: Formulations and SDP relaxations

 A well-known lower bound for the edge expansion is the \emph{spectral bound}.
 It is based on the second smallest eigenvalue of the Laplacian matrix of the graph, namely $h(G) \geq \nicefrac{\lambda_{2}(\mat L)}{2}$.
 One way to derive this bound is by considering the following SDP relaxation

 where $\tilde{\mat X}$ models $\vec x\vec x^\top$ and~$k = \vec e^\top \vec x$.
 We add the redundant constraint~$\inprod{\mat J}{\widetilde{\mat X}} = k^2$ and relax $\vec x \in \{0,1\}^n$, $\widetilde{\mat X} = \vec x \vec x^\top$ to $ \widetilde{\mat X}\succeq \mat 0$ to obtain the above SDP relaxation.
-To eliminate the variable $k$ in the second, equivalent SDP formulation, we scale~$\mat X = \frac{1}{k}\widetilde{\mat X}$.
+To eliminate the variable $k$ in the second (equivalent) SDP formulation, we scale~$\mat X = \frac{1}{k}\widetilde{\mat X}$.

-\begin{proposition} The optimal solution of the second SDP in~\eqref{eq:SDP-expansion} is $\nicefrac{\lambda_{2}(\mat L)}{2}$. \end{proposition} \begin{proof} First observe that $\frac 1 n \mat I$ is a strictly feasible point of the primal SDP and the optimum value is finite, hence strong duality holds.
-The dual of the second SDP in~\eqref{eq:SDP-expansion} is
+\begin{proposition} The optimal solution of the second SDP in~\eqref{eq:SDP-expansion} is $\nicefrac{\lambda_{2}(\mat L)}{2}$. \end{proposition} \begin{proof} It is well-known (cf.~\cite[\textsection5.2.6]{boyd2004convex}) that existence of a weak Slater point (i.e., a feasible point satisfying only the nonlinear convex constraints strictly) is sufficient to achieve strong duality for a general convex optimization problem.
+For the second SDP in~\eqref{eq:SDP-expansion}, the diagonal matrix $\frac 1 n \mat I$ is a weak Slater point because it is positive definite and has its trace equal to 1 which is also equal to the sum of all its entries.
+Hence, strong duality holds with the dual which is